 Please note: This essay should not be more than one typewritten page.
 It should be in a 12-point Arial font.

-Complete the application form to the left, and include your transcript, two letters of recommendation (one personal, one academic), essay and letter of acceptance from your post secondary educational program and mail or deliver to:
+Complete the application form below, and include your transcript, two letters of recommendation (one personal, one academic), essay and letter of acceptance from your post secondary educational program.
+Please ensure everything included as attachments in ONE email and forward to: email@example.com

 When is the Deadline?